Runner's Knee Conditions

 Joe Fleming provides an overview of the knee conditions, which may result from running.

 The knee is one of the most complex and overused structures in your body.
 It also happens to be the largest joint that supports most of your body weight, making it prone to several types of injury.
 The likelihood of injuring your knee increases especially if you are a runner.
 According to a study, the incidence rate for sustaining running injuries ranges from 37% to 56% yearly.
 Whether you are a professional athlete or a recreational runner, it is important to take note of the following knee conditions to minimize your risk.
 Awareness of these common injuries can put you on your guard.

 Common Knee Conditions Which May Result from Running

 Runner's knee, medically known as patellofemoral pain syndrome, is one of the most common overuse injuries which affects the knee joint.
 Symptoms include pain in front of your kneecap, which usually worsens when you have to bend your knee, walk, or stand up after prolonged sitting.
 There could also be swelling or a grinding sensation in your knee.

-Cause: Aside from overuse, it can also result from weak thigh muscles and a direct trauma to the knee.
+Cause: Aside from overuse, it can also result from weak thigh muscles and direct trauma to the knee.

 Iliotibial Band Syndrome (ITB)

-This is another form of overuse injury that is characterized by some degree of irritation and inflammation of the iliotibial band, a ligament located along the outer thigh.
+This is another form of an overuse injury that is characterized by some degree of irritation and inflammation of the iliotibial band, a ligament located along the outer thigh.
 This ligament also crosses both your knee and hip joints.
-The pain is often accompanied by stinging sensations on the lateral side of the knee.
+Stinging sensations often accompany the pain on the lateral side of the knee.

-Cause: Aside from overuse, ITB can also develop due to lack of muscle flexibility and poor running habits.
+Cause: Aside from overuse, ITB can also develop due to a lack of muscle flexibility and poor running habits.